AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 <p style = "text-align: center;">
 <img src="https://goo.gl/ugCoSD" height=400>

-**Figure 4:** Timothy Brock used a mill machine in the Machine Shop to perforate the metal bar.
-It was important that the piece was brought to Tim to perforate as a safety precaution as the team did not have experience working with drilling into metal. </p>
+**Figure 4:** A mill machine in the Machine Shop was used to perforate the metal bar.
+It was important that the piece was brought to the shop to perforate as a safety precaution because the team did not have experience working with drilling into metal. </p>

 <p style = "text-align: center;">
 <img src="https://goo.gl/76k27u" height=400>